-During her fifteen years’ experience, Jess has developed and delivered a number of different projects.
-She is currently co-Director of the Equality Academy, which delivers specialist facilitation, coaching and consultancy to a range of different organisations to help them to understand and tackle equality and diversity issues.
+Jess has developed and delivered a number of different projects since the early 2000s.
+She is currently co-Director of the Equality Academy, which delivers specialist facilitation, coaching and consultancy to a range of different organisations to help them to understand and tackle intersecting inequalities.

-Some of Jess’ key projects are summarised below.
+Some of Jess’ key recent projects are summarised below.

 - Survivors Network and Oxfordshire Rape Crisis (OSARCC) team development 2017-2018: Jess was commissioned to develop a programme to support staff to increase their awareness and understanding of how working within a feminist empowerment model translates into day to day practice- individually and collectively.
 This included exploring current values and how they link to feminist led practice, the value of diversity and the importance of holding common ground as an organisation to implement these.